Machine-Learning Recognition of Dzyaloshinskii-Moriya Interaction from Magnetometry

-To understand the origin of the faint nearly-flat band in Figs. \ref{fig:TrainningAndTestingResults}(a-b), we examine the statistics of all simulation parameters.
-Explicitly, the parameters for those FORCs leading to wrong predictions where $|d_{\textrm{pred}}-d_{0}|\geqslant0.2$ {[}i.e. those points not between the green dashed lines in Fig. \ref{fig:TrainningAndTestingResults}(b){]} are compared to those for the entire test set.
+To understand the origin of the faint nearly-flat band in Figs. \ref{fig:TrainningAndTestingResults}(a-b), we compare the simulation parameters for the group of FORCs with ``wrong" predictions to those for the entire data set.
+Here, we define ``wrong" predictions to be those where $|d_{\textrm{pred}}-d_{0}|\geqslant0.2$ {[}i.e. those points not between the green dashed lines in Fig. \ref{fig:TrainningAndTestingResults}(b){]}.
 Since the parameters are uniformly random, the test set is well balanced for all simulation parameters.
 This can be seen from the total histograms (blue) of $A_{\textrm{ex}}$ and $d_{0}$ in Figs \ref{fig:StatisticsInErrorBands}(a) and (b), respectively.
 However, among the wrong predictions (red) a skew towards larger values of $A_{\textrm{ex}}$ can be clearly seen.
 This is intuitive considering that the Heisenberg exchange is the symmetric part of the exchange coupling that directly competes with the antisymmetric DMI.
 On the other hand, the histogram of $d_{0}$ has a dip near the center and rises near the edges, which is consistent with the faint flat band of wrong predictions in Figs. \ref{fig:TrainningAndTestingResults}(a-b).

 The main reason of the prediction uncertainty can be uncovered by comparing the statistics of $M_{s}$ and $K_{u}$ for the wrong predictions among the test set.
 As one can see in Fig. \ref{fig:StatisticsInErrorBands}(c), the wrong predictions are heavily populated where either $K_{u}$ is large and $M_{s}$ is small or vice versa.
 This suggests that the competition between the easy-axis and the shape anisotropy plays an essential role.
 When magnetized uniformly, the demagnetization field contributed by the long-range dipolar interaction can be effectively seen as an easy-plane shape anisotropy with $K_{\textrm{shape}}=\frac{1}{2}\mu_{0}M_{s}^{2}$.
 This results in a perpendicular hard axis that competes with the easy axis intrinsically hosted by the material.
 When these two terms almost cancel in the Hamiltonian, for each site the SO(3) rotation symmetry is restored in the case of uniform spin.
 The average magnetization thus depends more on the exchange interactions between neighboring sites.
 This makes the competition between $A_{\textrm{ex}}$ and $D$ more pronounced, which makes it easier for the CNN to recognize the features of the DMI.
 Fig. \ref{fig:StatisticsInErrorBands}(d) shows histograms of $K_{\textrm{shape}}/K_{u}$ for the full test set (blue) and the erroneous portion (red), which demonstrates that the CNN has more difficulty when either anisotropy dominates.
 This difficulty originates from the fact that the FORCs are featureless in either case.
 This can be seen in four representative FORCs {[}Figs. \ref{fig:FigureThreeFourCases}(a-d){]} corresponding to the wrong predictions highlighted in Fig. \ref{fig:TrainningAndTestingResults}(b) as Cases (i)-(iv).
 When $K_{u}$ is very large (Cases i and iii), the FORCs switch abruptly such that almost no minor loops show up within our 61-step resolution of $H_{R}$.
 On the other hand, when $K_{\textrm{shape}}$ dominates (Cases ii and iv), the switching is gradual but the hysteresis vanishes, leaving a featureless curve that carries no information of the detailed spin texture.
 These FORCs remain featureless for both large and small values of $D$, suggesting that the DMI information is indeed overwhelmed.